vydang02/Regression-Analysis-Portfolio/HW2_files/HW2.md

 Education and Income might not be linear.
 There seems to be positive association here in the graph.

-2. (2 pts) Run a simple regression of Income on Education, and show the resulting prediction equation.
-We will refer to this analysis as Analysis I moving forwards.
+A simple linear regression model was developed to quantify the relationship:

 ``` r
 Analysis_I <- lm(Income ~ Education, data = edu)